Insurance Clauses in Contracts: A Comprehensive Guide

 What does it mean when a contract requires me to maintain insurance?

 A contractual insurance requirement is a condition of performance — you must carry the specified types and amounts of insurance at all times during the contract term (and often for a period after).
 Failure to maintain required insurance is typically treated as a material breach, giving the other party the right to terminate the agreement and potentially triggering your indemnification obligations.
+Courts have held, as in Phibro Energy, Inc. v.
+Empresa De Polimeros De Sines Sarl, 720 F. Supp.
+312 (S.D.N.Y.
+1989), that where insurance maintenance is a condition rather than a mere covenant, breach can excuse the other party's performance entirely.
 Before signing any contract with insurance requirements, compare the requirements against your current insurance portfolio and contact your broker to address any gaps.
 Factor the premium cost of any new or increased coverage into your contract pricing.
+Never sign first and sort out coverage later — from the moment you execute the contract, the insurance obligation is active.

 What is additional insured status, and why does it matter?

-Additional insured status gives the named party direct rights under your insurance policy — they can make claims against your insurer for covered losses without having to collect from you personally.
+Additional insured status gives the named party direct rights under your insurance policy — they can make claims against your insurer for covered losses arising from your work, without having to collect from you personally.
 As an additional insured, the client can be defended and indemnified by your insurer for claims arising from your work, up to your policy limits.
 Adding additional insureds may affect your policy premiums and is subject to your insurer's approval.
 The specific ISO endorsement form used to add additional insured status determines the scope of coverage — CG 20 10 (ongoing operations) and CG 20 37 (completed operations) are the standard forms for construction and service contracts.
+Courts have consistently held that the specific endorsement language controls coverage scope: the 11 85 edition of CG 20 10 provides broader coverage than the 04 13 edition, which limits coverage to liability 'caused in whole or in part by' the named insured's acts — a narrower standard that has been the subject of significant litigation including McMillin Homes Construction, Inc. v.
+National Fire & Marine Insurance Co., 35 Cal.
+App.
+5th 1042 (2019).

 What is a certificate of insurance, and is it the same as insurance?